NHTSA Moves to Prevent Distracted Driving

 What the Voluntary Guidelines Attempt to Accomplish

 According to the guidelines promulgated by NHTSA, smartphone manufacturers and automakers are to develop technology that is able to “sense” when a smartphone user is driving a vehicle and automatically disable many of the smartphone’s functions, including the ability to send and receive text messages and browse the internet.
-Although some auto manufacturers have already created technology that allows cellphone users to use a touchscreen inside the car to access many of a phone’s features, the technology contemplated by the guideline does not yet exist.
+Our Costa Mesa car accident lawyer adds that although some auto manufacturers have already created technology that allows cellphone users to use a touchscreen inside the car to access many of a phone’s features, the technology contemplated by the guideline does not yet exist.

 Voluntary Guidelines Do Not Absolve Drivers of Responsibility